Traces of Death

+Summary

-Unlike the earlier Faces of Death which usually included fake deaths and reenactments, Traces consists mostly of actual footage depicting death and injury, and consists also of public domain footage from other films.
+Unlike the earlier Faces of Death which usually included fake deaths and reenactments, Traces consists mostly of actual footage depicting death and injury, and consists also of archival footage from other films.
 It was written and narrated by Damon Fox.

-Film content
+Production

 In the first two films of the series, Damon Fox was the narrator.
 Darrin Ramage, who would later become the founder of Brain Damage Films, would become the host for the third, fourth and fifth volumes.
 Unlike Faces of Death, the footage throughout the entire films are real and are not staged or reenacted.
 Starting with Traces of Death II, scenes were accompanied by background music from death metal and grindcore bands.

 In Traces of Death, some notable scenes are included in the film, the murder of Maritza Martin, the Iranian Embassy siege in London, the suicide of Pennsylvania treasurer R. Budd Dwyer, and the archive footage of the evidence of Ilse Koch.

 Soundtrack

-The soundtrack for the Traces of Death, were tracks by J. R. Bookwalter from the 1989 film Robot Ninja.
+The soundtrack for Traces of Death used tracks by J. R. Bookwalter from the 1989 film Robot Ninja.
 Later in Traces of Death III, the first soundtrack album was released on CD.